tom-nook/toulbox/posts/what-is-devsecops.md

 ### I.a Parts of the (CI) Security Pipeline

-Now, that the repo is enabled it is time to start adding in the steps to the `main.yaml` file.
-Each one of the steps will be related to Security, Quality Assurance, or sys admin/cloud engineering.
+Now that the repo is enabled, it is time to start adding in the steps to the `main.yaml` file.
+Each of the steps will relate to Security, Quality Assurance, or sysadmin/cloud engineering.

 #### I.b Linter - QA

 - [GolangCI-lint](https://github.com/marketplace/actions/run-golangci-lint)

-Imagine, that your project has several contributors on it and each probably small style differences (in GoLang this is mostly resolved by `go fmt`), however not every programming language has built formatting for itself.
-Therefore, it may be a good idea to get used to having a Linter within your pipeline.
-Because the linter will enforce the same style conventions for anyone that decides to contribute to the project.
-So, it is important that for each branch (PR) that is not the main branch, that the linter is run.
-In our case since this is a GoLang based project we'll use 'golangci-lint', from [Github Marketplace Actions].
+Imagine that your project has several contributors to it.
+Each probably small style differences (in GoLang, this is mostly resolved by `go fmt`), however not every programming language has built formatting for itself.
+Therefore, it may be a good idea to get used to having a Linter within your pipeline because the linter will enforce the same style conventions for anyone that decides to contribute to the project.
+It is vital that for each branch (P.R.) that is **not** the `main` branch, the linter is run.
+In our case, since this is a GoLang based project, we'll use 'golangci-lint', from [Github Marketplace Actions].
 In general, I've selected projects with the highest amount of stars.
 There should be `linters` available for whichever language you are developing in.

 ```yaml
 ### Above is still the same